ay0408/DP-statistics-GWAS/README.md

 For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS" (https://doi.org/10.1093/bioadv/vbab004).

+### Contact
+Akito Yamamoto

+Division of Medical Data Informatics, Human Genome Center,

+the Institute of Medical Science, the University of Tokyo

+a-ymmt@ims.u-tokyo.ac.jp